robmanch/COVID-19-detection-in-Chest-X-Ray-images-using-majority-voting-based-classifier/README.md

 # Coronavirus disease (COVID-19) detection in Chest X-Ray images using majority voting based classifier

 ## ABSTRACT
 One of the most challenging problems in the present world is the novel coronavirus disease (nCOVID-19).
 A recent study reveals that infected patients exhibit distinct radiographic visual characteristics coupled with fever, dry cough, fatigue, etc. A chest radiograph or a Chest X-Ray (CXR) is one of the clinical adjuncts that plays a vital role in the detection of the visual response associated with SARS-COV-2 infection.
-In this project, several machine learning algorithms (Logistic Regression, Support Vector Machine with Gaussian Kernel, Support Vector Machine with Linear Kernel, Naïve Bayes, and Decision Tree) and deep learning algorithms (VGG16, and Resnet101) have been used.
+In this project, several machine learning algorithms (Logistic Regression, Support Vector Machine with Gaussian Kernel, Support Vector Machine with Linear Kernel, Naïve Bayes, and Decision Tree) and deep learning algorithms (VGG16, and Resnet101) have been used to detect Coronavirus.
 Moreover, a custom majority voting-based classifier has been built, which will predict the result based on the majority votes of the top five algorithms (w.r.t f1-score).
 The best classifier's result was obtained with a majority voting-based classifier with the resulting f1-score of 0.9755.

 ## Project Goal
 The goal is to build an automatic screening system that can classify the given patient as a corona positive or negative.
 The input to our model is the chest x-ray images, and various models (machine learning and deep learning) have been used to predict the output (0 for normal, 1 for Corona).